aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/working-with-hyperlinks-and-html/_index.md

-﻿---
+---
-title: Working with Hyperlinks and HTML in C++
+title: Working with Hyperlinks in C++
 second_title: Aspose.Words for C++
-articleTitle: Working with Hyperlinks and HTML
+articleTitle: Working with Hyperlinks
-linktitle: Working with Hyperlinks and HTML
+linktitle: Working with Hyperlinks
-description: "How to insert hyperlink or HTML document into your document using Aspose.Word for C++."
+description: "How to insert a hyperlink into your document using Aspose.Words for C++."
 type: docs
 aliases:
     - /cpp/how-to-replace-or-modify-hyperlinks-and-replace-fields-with-static-text/
+    - /cpp/working-with-hyperlinks-and-html/
 weight: 180
-url: /cpp/working-with-hyperlinks-and-html/
+url: /cpp/working-with-hyperlinks/
 ---

+A hyperlink in Microsoft Word documents is the HYPERLINK field.
+In Aspose.Words, hyperlinks are implemented through the [FieldHyperlink](https://reference.aspose.com/words/cpp/class/aspose.words.fields.field_hyperlink) class.

 ## Inserting a Hyperlink

-Use DocumentBuilder.InsertHyperlink to insert a hyperlink into the document.
-This method accepts three parameters: text of the link to be displayed in the document, link destination (URL or a name of a bookmark inside the document), and a boolean parameter that should be true if the URL is a name of a bookmark inside the document.DocumentBuilder.InsertHyperlink internally calls DocumentBuilder.InsertField.The method always adds apostrophes at the beginning and end of the URL.
+Use the [InsertHyperlink](https://reference.aspose.com/words/cpp/class/aspose.words.document_builder#inserthyperlink_string_string_bool) method to insert a hyperlink into the document.
+This method accepts three parameters:

+1. Text of the link to be displayed in the document
+2. Link destination (URL or a name of a bookmark inside the document)
+3. Boolean parameter that should be true if the URL is a name of a bookmark inside the document

+The **InsertHyperlink** method always adds apostrophes at the beginning and end of the URL.

+{{% alert color="primary" %}}

 Note that you need to specify font formatting for the hyperlink display text explicitly using the Font property.

+{{% /alert %}}

-The code example given below inserts a hyperlink into a document using DocumentBuilder.
+The following code example shows how to insert a hyperlink into a document using [DocumentBuilder](https://reference.aspose.com/words/cpp/class/aspose.words.document_builder):

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-DocumentBuilderInsertElements-DocumentBuilderInsertHyperlink.cpp" >}}